NII-cloud-operation/Jupyter-LC_nblineage/nblineage/nbextension/README.md

-nblineage extension for Literate Computing
+Lineage extension for Literate Computing
 =========

 This extension generates meme metadata for tracking lineage of a notebook when it is saved.